 Am I a good candidate for dental implants?

 There are some requirements you have to meet to get dental implants successfully.
 First, you have to be in good oral and overall health.
 You have to be healthy enough to withstand the surgical component.
-Anything like gum disease or remaining tooth fragments needs to be treated before the implant process continues.
+We must treat anything like gum disease or remaining tooth fragments before the implant process continues.
 You also need to have enough healthy bone structure to support the implant.
 Otherwise, you may need to get a bone graft.

 Request a Dental Exam Today